-If you’d like to see more on Patan Durbar Square click here.
+If you’d like to see more on Patan Durbar Square see our link at the top of the page.
 People want to know the extent of the earthquake damage, on the whole, it’s not as bad as we feared.
 Nepal needs tourists and you should most certainly go.
 We spent time in Kathmandu and Pokhara along with our trek in the Everest region, flying into Lukla at the beginning, walking out and catching the local bus at the end.

 We used Stupa Guest House in Kathmandu, this isn’t a paid promotional shout out, we just liked our Nepal family a lot.

 If you’re not into that, how about looking at this travel organiser I just bought.